 - A complete Christmas dinner hamper!

+We were lucky enough to receive this at the beginning of December and oh boy did it satisfy.
 This is a great ‘hamper’ if you’re looking for a really useful and exciting gift for the relatives at Christmas.
-It’s a complete turkey dinner for eight people, including a massive turkey, excellent sausages (we’ve tasted them), stuffing, bacon and fresh vegetables (nothing frozen).
-There’s even turkey gravy in a pot.
+It’s a complete beef dinner for eight people, including a massive 1.5KG beef joint, excellent sausages (we’ve tasted them), 2 rump steaks, bacon medallions, pigs in blankets (because who doesn’t love pigs in blankets!) and fresh vegetables (nothing frozen).
+There’s even mince pie stuffing!

 It’s from Musclefood which specialises in proper food for body builders and the fitness community but over the last few years they have attracted a lot of women / mums who love the prices and the quality of the product.